Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

   [integer](integer-indices) and integer array indices, the two sets of indices operate independently of one another.
-The slices and ellipses select the corresponding axes and newaxes add new axes to the corresponding locations, and the the integer array indices select the elements on their respective axes, as described above.
+The slices and ellipses select the corresponding axes and newaxes add new axes to the corresponding locations, and the integer array indices select the elements on their respective axes, as described above.

   For example, consider: